DXA body composition analysis | Sports Medicine | UC DAvis Health

 Resting Metabolic Rate (RMR): The number of calories the body needs to maintain its current mass under resting conditions.
 The value provided by the DXA scan is estimated from the amounts of different tissues, and tissue specific metabolic rates.
 It can be thought of as the “ideal” RMR, given an individual’s body size and composition.

-Bone Density: Shows how dense the bones are and can be used to assess the risk of osteopenia and osteoporosis.
+Whole-Body Bone Density: Shows the average bone density for your entire skeleton.
+It is not a diagnostic scan to assess the risk of osteopenia and osteoporosis, but can be used to identify systemic (whole-body) issues and track changes over time.
 The z-score compares your bone density to what is normal for people similar in age and body size.
 The t-score compares your bone density to that of a 30-year-old.
 Anything higher than -1.0 is representative of normal bone density.
 Between -1.0 and -2.5 is a risk for osteopenia.
 Anything under -2.5 is a risk for osteoporosis.
+A whole-body scan will not perform a detailed analysis of the fracture risk areas that a diagnostic scan will, and can therefore underestimate risk.
+We recommend following up with your primary care physician if you have concerns regarding bone density.